DRsamuraiii/NyvoHabit/docs/README.md

 ## What is the purpose of this project?
 ---
- > **The first Idea of making this project work Was the reality that lots of us humans struggle with unwanted bad habit's that are just like blackhole's , Soaking us inside and deeper to
+> **The origin and motivation for the development of this project were based on the observation that many humans struggle with destructive behaviors and habits that can feel all
- > the moment that leaving them become's a dream.
+> consuming.
+Recognizing the collective need for support and assistance in breaking free from these habits, the decision was made to create a community-driven project on Discord.
+As a
- > As a human myself , I wanted to help other human's who are struggling with bad habits and need each other's help for getting out of the black hole , We all , Need each other.
+> human myself, I understand and can empathize with the challenges associated with overcoming bad habits, and I wanted to help others who may also need assistance.
+This project not only
- > So i decided to be honored with making this kind of project in discord , Since there aren't many user-made bot with this description , With making this project I also can improve my skills in this
+> offers an opportunity to improve skills and learn new things, but also to provide a platform for mutual support and understanding among individuals working to overcome these
- > case and learn new thing's.**
+> obstacles.**
 ---